Geodan/compressor5000/README.md

 - Loops through all glb files in currrent directory, for each file do:

     - Run Draco compression (using gltf-pipeline)

+When parameter -o (outlines) is true, the tool will use --draco.compressionLevel=0 to keep the outlines of the 3D tiles.

 ## Remarks